A sales funnel is vital for an Information business if you’re going to use paid traffic.

 This video shows you how to install WordPress:

-If the free version doesn’t contain all the necessarily features consider upgrading to the pro version, and this guide shows you how to install the pro version:
+If the free version doesn’t contain all the necessary features consider upgrading to the pro version, and this guide shows you how to install the pro version:

 If for whatever reason Jvzoo doesn’t work for you these are some other options:

-CCbill (this is the one I use currently, not the easiest to setup but it’s still beginnner friendly)
+CCbill (this is the one I used to use, not the easiest to set up but it’s still beginner-friendly.
+This doesn’t accept Paypal)

 PayKickStart (there’s a monthly fee for this one)